magento/devdocs/src/_includes/graphql/requisition-list.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`description` | String! | Optional text that describes the requisition list `items` | RequistionListItems | An array of products added to the requisition list `items_count` | Int! | The number of items in the list `name` | String! | The requisition list name
+`description` | String | Optional text that describes the requisition list `items` | RequistionListItems | An array of products added to the requisition list `items_count` | Int! | The number of items in the list `name` | String! | The requisition list name